Indications

 - Hold or press the patch firmly for at least 30 seconds, ensuring the patch sticks well to the skin, especially at the edges.

-- If a patch falls off before it is time to remove it, the patient must dispose of the patch properly and apply a new patch, following the same dosing interval as per the original patch.
-It is advisable to contact their clinician's office or pharmacist in such cases.
+- If a patch falls off before it is time to remove it, the patient must dispose of it properly and apply a new patch, following the same dosing interval as the original patch.
+In such cases, it is advisable to contact their clinician's office or pharmacist.

 - Following the successful application of the patch, the patient should wash their hands with water immediately.

-- When it is time to change the patch, the patient will peel off the old patch and apply the new patch to a different area of the skin.
+- When it is time to change the patch, the patient peels off the old patch and applies the new patch to a different area of the skin.

 - After removing the patch, the patient should fold it over with the adhesive sides together and dispose of it properly.

-The patient should select different sites for consecutive applications to avoid skin irritation.
-Some patches are only meant to be worn for part of a day (e.g., 12 hours), while other patches are meant to be worn for several days.
-For example, fentanyl patches are worn for 72 hours and then removed and re-applied.
+The patient should select different sites each time the patch is applied to avoid skin irritation.
+Some patches are only meant to be worn for part of a day (eg, 12 hours), while others are intended for several days.
+For example, fentanyl patches are worn for 72 hours and then removed and reapplied.

-Patients need to understand that a removed patch can still contain enough medication to cause problems if they do not dispose of them properly.
-This is especially true if children can get a hold of them.
-Patches should not be used if they are damaged or torn, as this may cause a "dose dumping" phenomenon where the medication is dispensed more rapidly and at a greater dose than intended.
-If the patient has any questions about their transdermal patches, they should immediately contact their clinician or pharmacist.
+Patients must understand that a removed patch can still contain enough medication to cause problems if they do not dispose of it properly.
+This is especially concerning if children have access to discarded patches.
+Patches should not be used if damaged or torn, as this may cause a "dose dumping" phenomenon where the medication is dispensed more rapidly than intended.
+If patients have any questions about their transdermal patches, they should contact their clinician or pharmacist immediately.

 Adverse Effects

-The main adverse effects that can be caused by transdermal drug delivery are skin reactions.
-Transdermal patches are the most common method of delivery for active substances.
-Transdermal patches can irritate the skin and cause pruritis, burns, and redness of the surrounding area.[3]
+The typical adverse effects caused by transdermal drug delivery include adverse cutaneous reactions.
+Transdermal patches are the most common delivery method for active substances, but they can irritate the skin and cause pruritis, burns, and redness in the surrounding area.[5]
 Additionally, allergic reactions are reported for all types of patches on the skin due to the active substance administered.
-The two most common skin reactions are irritant contact dermatitis and allergic contact dermatitis, both of which are usually caused by the drug or the patch, including adhesives and excipients.[8][9]
+The most common skin reactions include contact dermatitis and allergic contact dermatitis, usually caused by the drug or the patch, including adhesives and excipients.[18][19]

-Obviously, using multiple patches when only one is indicated or leaving the path on longer than directed can lead to excessive medication dosing and even overdose.
+Applying multiple patches when only a single is prescribed or leaving a patch in place for longer than directed can lead to excessive drug absorption and increase the risk of overdose and toxicity.

 Contraindications

-Transdermal drug delivery is contraindicated in patients with[10]:
+Transdermal drug delivery is contraindicated for patients with the following conditions.[20]

-- Allergies to the active substance utilized in the transdermal patch
+- Allergies to the active substance contained in the transdermal patch

 - Essential fatty acid deficiency